emicklei/melrose/docs/daw.md

 # Digital Audio Workstation (DAW)

-`melrōse` itself does not produce any sound; instead it sends MIDI messages to connected software, such as a DAW.
+`Melrōse` itself does not produce any sound; instead it sends MIDI messages to connected software, such as a DAW.
 There are many open-source and commercial products that provide synthesized sounds for many software instruments.

-We have tested `melrōse` with only a few such products:
+We have tested `Melrōse` with only a few such products:

 - Garageband, available for Mac OSX
     - no support for multi-channel tracks